dotnet/csharplang/proposals/native-lock.md

 >    }
 >    ```
 > 2. where `x` is an expression of a *reference_type*, is precisely equivalent to: [...]

+Note that the shape might not be fully checked (e.g., there will be no errors nor warnings if the `Lock` type is not `sealed`), but the feature might not work as expected (e.g., there will be no warnings when converting `Lock` to a derived type, since the feature assumes there are no derived types).

 Additionally, new warnings are added to implicit reference conversions ([§10.2.8](https://github.com/dotnet/csharpstandard/blob/9af5bdaa7af535f34fbb7923e5406e01db8489f7/standard/conversions.md#1028-implicit-reference-conversions)) when upcasting the `System.Threading.Lock` type: